DETAILED ACTION

 identifying… a person based on a first set of one or more keywords from the real-time transcription of the first multi-participant communication wherein a second set of one or more keywords associated with the person link the person to the first agenda item, internal metadata associated with users of the software platform, and external metadata associated with users of the software platform, wherein the person did not participate in the first multi-participant communication;

-generating… for a second multi-participant communication, a second agenda including the first agenda item;
+generating… for a second multi-participant communication, a second agenda including the first agenda item and associating the person with the first agenda item;

-and sending an invite for the second multi-participant communication and the second agenda to the person, wherein the invite includes an action item assigned to the person.
+and sending an invite for the second multi-participant communication to… the person, wherein the invite provides the second agenda and includes an action item assigned to the person.

 Independent claims 11 and 16 recites substantially similar claim language.